FelixChan96/Image-Processing/README.md

-# Image & Language Processing Sample Work
+# Image Processing Sample Work
 A new repository for a previous task on image and language recognition
 :computer: :computer: